cnhguy/FootPrint/README.md

 ## Build and Test:

 FootPrint uses Gradle as its build system.
-If you already have Gradle installed on your machine, you can run `gradle build`.
+Once you have Gradle installed on your machine, you can run `gradle build`.

-However, a wrapper is provided to you so simply running `./gradlew build` will work as well, regardless if Gradle is installed.

 These commands will build the project and run any tests in the `/src/test/` folder.